Category Archives: George Lucas

 The film is perfect for the entire family.

-This scene is fraught with tension and “how will he ever get out of this?” thinking when dear Indie is cornered by the killers.
+This scene is fraught with tension and “how will he ever get out of this?” thinking when the killers corner dear Indie.

-The film is admittedly filled with dark and scary aspects necessitating a PG-13 rating versus a PG one.
+The film is admittedly filled with dark and scary aspects, necessitating a PG-13 rating rather than a PG one.
 As Indie, Willie, and Short Round are held hostage in the evil palace, a dangerous sacrifice occurs.

-One poor man is chosen to give his life by way of being burned alive in a roaring fire.
-Indie is then forced to drink potion and presumably suffer the same fate.
-Other bloody moments occur as a bad guy meets his fate after being flattened like a pancake by a steamroller.
+One poor man is chosen to give his life by being burned alive in a roaring fire.
+Indie is then forced to drink the potion and presumably suffer the same fate.
+Other bloody moments include a bad guy meeting his fate after being flattened like a pancake by a steamroller.

-The tone of the film is much darker than Raiders of the Lost Ark.
+The tone of the film is much darker than that of Raiders of the Lost Ark.

-To offset the blood, guts, and voodoo, the film occasionally parlays into humor mostly at the expense of Willie- the comic relief of the film.
+To offset the blood, guts, and voodoo, the film occasionally parleys into humor, mostly at the expense of Willie, the film’s comic relief.

 Accustomed to the glamour of costumes and luxurious hotels, the singer is forced to fend for herself amid snakes, elephants, and other creatures.
-As she hungrily sits down for what she thinks is a scrumptious dinner, she is treated to monkey brains and bulging eyeballs in soup- deemed Indian delicacies.
+As she hungrily sits down for what she thinks is a scrumptious dinner, she is served soup with monkey brains and bulging eyeballs, deemed Indian delicacies.

-Kate Capshaw as Willie is the complete opposite of the central female character of Marion in Raiders of the Lost Ark.
+Kate Capshaw as Willie is the complete opposite of the central female character, Marion, in Raiders of the Lost Ark.
 Whereas Marion is intelligent and serious, Willie is pampered, rich, and gullible.

 Who can forget the famous “bug scene” in the palace?